jh1236/HandballBackend/docs/Tournament Endpoints.md

   - the team that came in second
 - third: Team
   - the team that came in third
-- fourth: Team
-  - the team that came in fourth
 - podium: List\[Team\]
   - a list of the top 3 teams in order